Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis

 The model is denoted by $f_{\theta}$, where $\theta$ indicates parameters.
-The OSC pretraining and the Semi-SL post-training algorithms require an extra momentum encoder model \cite{tarvainen2017mean,he2020momentum}, which is an EMA of the main model with an identical architecture.
-The model and its EMA are referred to with various terminology.
-This work calls the main model student, and refers to its EMA version as teacher.
-The student is still denoted by $f_{\theta}$, and the teacher is denoted by $f_{\theta'}$.
+The OSC pretraining and the Semi-SL post-training algorithms require an extra momentum encoder model~\cite{tarvainen2017mean,he2020momentum}, which is an EMA of the main model with an identical architecture.
+This work refers to the main model as the student and to its EMA version as the teacher.
+The teacher is denoted as $f_{\theta'}$.
 Regardless of the algorithm, the student is trained via backpropagation with some objective function.
-However, the teacher is only updated by the EMA of the student's parameters.
-Formally, the teacher's parameters at training step $j$ are updated by the following formula,
+However, at training batch-step $j$, the teacher is updated via the EMA of the student's parameters,

-where $\lambda$ is the decay factor, determining how fast the teacher incorporates the student's recent state.
-After training, the teacher is discarded and the student is the final model of that stage.
+where $\lambda \in [0, 1]$ is the decay factor that determines how quickly the teacher incorporates the student's recent state.
+Only the student is kept after the training.